 Unless you've been living under the rock you've noticed the wide prevalence of ripped jeans in fashion.
 But do you know how and when this trend started?
 We are here to give you some background information that will let you speak some truth the next time your uncle judges you for choosing to wear pants with cuts and tears.

-So let's go back to the 1970's where the trend of distressed denim had found its way into the punk culture.
-Prior to this, ripped jeans were associated with the working class who couldn't afford to buy new jeans.
-In the 1970's the sex pistols had ingrained British Punk ideology to fight against status quo and conservative form of government.
+So let’s go back to the 1970’s where the trend of distressed denim had found its way into the punk culture and the broader fashion scene.
+Prior to this, ripped jeans were associated with the working class who couldn’t afford to buy new jeans.
+In the 1970’s the sex pistols had ingrained British Punk ideology to fight against status quo and conservative form of government.
 The early punk movement tore apart consumer goods as a symbol of revolt and expression of anger towards society.
+The impact of societal changes on the perception of ripped jeans was significant.
 The denim then became one of the main targets for the politically fueled deconstruction.
 Especially with both men and women wearing torn jackets and jeans adorned with pins and slogans.

 Graffiti and 'Street Art', Blackfriars Rd, Manchester by Matt Harrop.
 This street art was revered by many in the Punk Rock era of the 1970s and 80s